hantsy/quarkus-sandbox/docs/restclient.md

 ```

-In the `getAllPosts` , it uses JSON-B to convert the HTTP messages.
+In the `getAllPosts` method , it uses JSON-B to convert the raw HTTP messages from String to a `List<Post>`.

  Get the [source codes](https://github.com/hantsy/quarkus-sample) from my Github.